dndworld/dndworld.github.io/misc/server-suggestions.md

 ## Server Suggestion Rules

-1) Only Active Players can type and make suggestions.
+1) Active Players and Newbies can type and make suggestions.

 2) Do not submit joke suggestions.